-Formal and informal professional learning that is not accompanied by a request for reimbursement can be submitted for approval using the "Professional Learning Activity" form.
+Formal and informal professional learning that is not accompanied by a request for reimbursement can be submitted for approval using the "Request to Attend Event" form.
 Requests for approval must be submitted within 30 days, or June 30, of the activity completion whichever is sooner.